GreenLEP GTA

 Urinary Control Preserved

 Because the laser works along the prostate’s natural tissue plane, it avoids disturbing the muscle that controls urination.
-Long-term leakage is rare.
+The risk of stress incontinence — leakage with coughing, sneezing, or physical movement — is less than 1%.

 Some temporary urgency is normal in the first weeks as the bladder adjusts.
 This almost always settles.